Making a miniature bird nest

 What you’ll need

-To make a model bird replica nest from coconut fibre, you’ll also need the following materials and tools:
+To make a model bird replica nest from coconut fibre, I used the following materials and tools:

 – Scissors